 The ABSN, Transfer track, and DE programs seek applicants who possess the dedication and academic potential necessary to succeed in our accelerated nursing program.
-Academic admission requirements and more information can be found https://example.com/heapth/
+Academic admission requirements and more information can be found here and here.

 Academic Standards and Progression Policy.